The Path to Peace in Ukraine - August 18th, Hour 1

 Yeah, the NATO Secretary General was there.

-the European commission president was there.
+The European Commission President was there.

-French president Macron was there.
+French President Macrom was there.

-The British prime minister, a Starmer was there.
+The British Prime Minister Starmer was there.

-The German chancellor was there.
+The German Chancellor was there.

-The prime minister of Italy, Maloney was there.
+The Prime Minister of Italy Maloney was there.

 Let me play it for you.